CAR on the beat

 This session is good for: Anyone.

-Jennifer Smith Richards has been a data reporter at the Tribune since 2015.
-Smith Richards previously covered schools and education for more than a decade at newspapers in Huntington, W.Va.; Utica, N.Y.; Savannah, Ga.; and Columbus, Ohio.
-Her work has touched on everything from sexual abuse in schools to police accountability to school choice. @jsmithrichards
+Jennifer Smith Richards has been a reporter at the Chicago Tribune since 2015.
+Jennifer has a specialty in data analysis and previously covered schools and education for more than a decade at newspapers in Huntington, West Virginia; Utica, New York; Savannah, Georgia, and Columbus, Ohio.
+Her work has touched on everything from sexual abuse in schools to police accountability to school choice.
+On Twitter: @jsmithrichards

 Chris writes about the business of health care for the Wall Street Journal.
 He’s covered the hospitals, insurers, and drug and device makers, and in recent years probed the global pharmaceutical gray market and the beleaguered launch of HealthCare.gov.
 He’s spent the last year contributing investigations to the Journal’s Pulitzer Prize winning series examining the motives and practices of medical providers, “Medicare Unmasked.” @cdweaver.